Rui Wang, Dean

-As the associate dean of students, he provides leadership towards matters of undergraduate programming including course planning, curriculum development, recruitment and retention, experiential education, and cyclical program reviews.
-His role also supports undergraduate student success, scholarships, advising and degree progression while maintaining sound pedagogical principles.
+As the associate dean of students, he provides leadership towards matters of undergraduate and graduate programming including course planning, recruitment and retention, experiential education, and cyclical program reviews.
+His role also supports undergraduate and graduate student success, scholarships, advising and degree progression while maintaining sound pedagogical principles.

 Associate Dean, Curriculum & Pedagogy